SUMUKHA-PK/PASSMAN/README.md

 * Setup of the client in local system is easy, single script does the whole initial setup.
 * HACKABLE code, fork and make your own modifications!
 * No trust involved with the cloud party as you can host it in your own network :)
+* Enables password sync between multiple devices due to centralised behaviour.
+* Excellent syncing ability - Passwords updated from different machines are synced through the server when prompted.

 ## Documentation :